Skip to main content

 • data/actors.json — Contains an array of actor objects

-Valid folder names: Only alphanumeric characters, hyphens, and underscores are allowed (e.g., "data", "my_data", "api-db").
+Valid folder names for the string shorthand: Only alphanumeric characters, hyphens, and underscores are allowed (e.g., "data", "my_data", "api-db").

 MongoDB